 Ecology: Saprobic; growing alone or gregariously outdoors, in hardwoods forests or in woodchips; fall; originally described from England, and well documented in continental Europe and Japan; in North America apparently restricted to the southeastern United States.
 The illustrated and described collections are from Georgia and Indiana.

 Cap: 2–4 cm across; convex to broadly conic-convex; dry; fibrillose centrally, with tiny fibrillose scales elsewhere; ground color dull yellowish to yellow; scales and fibrils brown; margin with a few hanging partial veil remnants.

 Odor: Not distinctive.

 Dried Specimens: Gills of dried specimens are pale yellow.

-Microscopic Features: Spores 6–7.5 x 3–4.5 µ; ellipsoid; smooth; hyaline in KOH; dextrinoid.
-Basidia about 25 x 5 µm; cylindric; 4-sterigmate.
-Cheilocystidia in a sterile band; 50–60 x 10–20; µ; widely cylindric to subutriform, sublageniform, or subclavate; smooth; thin-walled; hyaline in KOH.
+Microscopic Features: Spores 6–10 x 3–4.5 µ; ellipsoid, often with a somewhat flattened adaxial side; smooth; hyaline in KOH; dextrinoid.
+Basidia 20–25 x 5–5 µm; subclavate; 4-sterigmate.
+Cheilocystidia in a sterile band; 30–40 x 6–15; µ; widely cylindric to subutriform, sublageniform, or subclavate; smooth; thin-walled; hyaline in KOH.
 Pleurocystidia not found.
-Pileipellis a trichoderm; terminal elements of two types: 1) 50–100 x 5–7.5 µm, cylindric with rounded apices, smooth, hyaline to brown in KOH; 2) 30–50 x 5–10 µm, subclavate to clavate, smooth, hyaline in KOH.
+Pileipellis a collapsing trichoderm; terminal elements of two types: 1) 50–100+ x 5–7.5 µm, cylindric with rounded or subacute apices, smooth, hyaline to brown or reddish orange in KOH; 2) 30–50 x 5–10 µm, subclavate to clavate or sphaeropedunculate, smooth, hyaline in KOH.
 Clamp connections present.